dekrus/Fallout2MechanicsMiniRework/README.md

 Additional settings:
 - The first attempt to steal will always have 100% if you have reached the minimum skill level.
 - Subsequent attempts, in order to avoid abuse of experience for stealing, will be calculated according to the formula.
-And I added 2 edits from myself
-- the complication of stealing items depending on their cost, the more expensive the more difficult.
+- Complication of stealing items depending on their cost, the more expensive the more difficult.
 - Complicated stealing from merchants.

 ### Swing&Thrust